 Grants

 Grants are the most desirable because you don’t have to pay them back.
-Two of the best options are the Free Application For Federal School Aid (FAFSA) and the Pell Grant.
+The best known option is the Pell Grant.

-Student loans help cover the cost of school, but they must be repaid over a designated period of time and usually with a high interest rate.
+Student loans help cover the cost of school, but they must be repaid over a designated period of time.
 One you should be aware of is The William D. Ford Federal Direct Loan Program, which is directly through the U.S. Department of Education.
-Also, there is the Sallie Mae Career Training Smart Option Loan.
+There are also numerous private loans you can apply for.

-These loans are usually lower than the market rate, so the payback isn’t as intimidating.
 They do not reduce the cost of schools; they are just there to help with the immediate cost.
+One thing to remember is that federal loans usually have lower interest rates than private loans.

 Merit scholarships

 Merit scholarships come directly from the school, and you have to apply for them.
-The scholarships are awarded based on certain criterion that are generally specific to the school.
+The scholarships are awarded based on certain criteria that are generally specific to the school.

 Scholarships specific to medical billing and coding